scrtlabs/SecretNetwork/docs/privacy-model-of-secret-contracts.md

 ## Encrypted

-- Only known to the tx sender and the contract
+- Only known to the transaction sender and the contract

 ## Not encrypted

 # Data leakage attacks by detecting patterns in contract usage

 Depending on the contract's implementation, an attacker might be able to de-anonymization information about the contract and its clients.
-Contract developers need to consider all the following scenarios and more, and implement mitigation in case that some of these attack vectors can worsen the privacy aspect of their app.
+Contract developers must consider all the following scenarios and more, and implement mitigations in case some of these attack vectors can compromise privacy aspects of their application.

 In all the following scenarios, assume that an attacker has a local full node in its control.
 They cannot break into SGX, but they can tightly monitor and debug every other aspect of the node, including trying to feed old transactions directly to the contract inside SGX (replay).
 Also, though it's encrypted, they can also monitor memory (size), CPU (load) and disk usage (read/write timings and sizes) of the SGX chip.

-For encryption, the Secret Network is using (AES-SIV)[https://tools.ietf.org/html/rfc5297], which does not pad the ciphertext.
+For encryption, the Secret Network is using [AES-SIV](https://tools.ietf.org/html/rfc5297), which does not pad the ciphertext.
 This means it leaks information about the plaintext data, specifically what is its size, though in most cases it's more secure than other padded encryption schemes.
 Read more about the encryption specs [in here](protocol/encryption-specs.md).

 Most of the below examples talk about an attacker revealing which function was executed on the contract, but this is not the only type of data leakage that an attacker might target.